Customs Bonds in Canada: The Complete Guide

 When a Cash Deposit Might Make Sense

-A cash deposit may be appropriate if your bond amount is very small (close to the $5,000 minimum), your business cannot obtain a surety bond due to financial or credit issues, or you need immediate security and cannot wait even one business day for bond issuance.
+A cash deposit may be appropriate if your required amount is very small, your business cannot obtain a surety bond on acceptable terms, or you prefer to post cash directly with the CBSA.

 Even in these cases, many importers find a surety bond more practical.
-If you are unsure which option is right for your business, get a quote from Bondrail and we will walk you through the comparison.
+If you are unsure which option is right for your business, join the Bondrail waitlist and we will walk you through the comparison.

 How to Get a Customs Bond